siddhijain25/CHIP-project/README.md

 ## How to use this repo
 To replicate the results obtained in this analysis, follow these steps:
 1. Run 0.ipynb
-> This file creates the CRC_all file shown in the workflow
+> This file creates the CRC_all file shown in the workflow and some plots
-2.
+2. Run 1.1.ipynb and 1.2.ipynb
+>1.1 = Control
+>1.2 = Control_CRC